Debit card fraud

-Debit Card Fraud occurs when the information contained on your debit card is stolen and used to obtain funds from your account without your authorization.
-Card reading devices are used to obtain the electronic data from the magnetic stripe on your card, and hidden cameras or false Personal Identification Number (PIN) pads are used to obtain your personal access code.
-That's why it is imperative that you protect your PIN.
+Debit card fraud occurs when the information contained on your debit card is stolen and used to obtain funds from your account without your authorization.
+Card-reading devices are used to obtain the electronic data from the magnetic stripe on your card, and hidden cameras or false Personal Identification Number (PIN) pads are used to obtain your personal access code.
+That's why it’s important that you protect your PIN.

 The difference with chip technology

 Cards with chip technology use an embedded microchip to encrypt information, making it more difficult for unauthorized users to copy or access the data on the card.
 The move to chip-enabled card technology is the latest innovation in an evolving debit and credit card payment environment.
-Chip technology is already tested, proven and in wide use around the world, and chip-enabled cards are quickly becoming the new global standard for enhanced safety and security.
+Chip technology is already tested, proven and in wide use around the world.
+Chip-enabled cards are quickly becoming the new global standard for enhanced safety and security.

 What CIBC is doing to combat debit card fraud

 While Interac shared services are among the most secure in the world, debit card fraud can still occur.
 As a member of the Interac Association, CIBC is committed to helping protect our clients from debit card fraud.

 As well, we continue to make a significant investment in security networks and training experts who are constantly monitoring and investigating suspicious incidents as they relate to debit card usage.
 In fact, in many cases, CIBC is able to deactivate debit cards before they can be used fraudulently.
 We have also streamlined our fraud claim process, as well as simplifying and expediting the reimbursement process for confirmed victims of fraud.

 Your liability if your debit card is used fraudulently

 If you’re a confirmed victim of fraud and you’ve met your obligations under CIBC's Convenience Banking Service Agreement, you won’t be held liable for the associated losses.
 Review your Convenience Banking Service Agreement for additional details.